 Recovery is not a cure for what someone is experiencing.
 It is something that needs to be maintained.
 People in recovery manage their condition every day.

 How and why a person starts recovery can be very personal.
-It often involves seeking treatment which can lay the foundation for positive, achievable and long-lasting health.
+It often involves seeking treatment, which can lay the foundation for positive, achievable and long-lasting health.

 Help for you or a loved one on your path to recovery

 If you have a loved one currently in recovery, there are ways to help support them.
 Be there to listen without judgement.
 Begin to learn about the recovery process and what recovery means to them.
 Understand the treatment milestones they have set.
-Celebrate with them when their milestones are met.
+Celebrate with them when their milestones are achieved.

 There are different types of treatment for substance use.
 What works best for one person might not work best for someone else.
 Help is available, and it comes in many forms.

 These services are usually structured, intensive programs led by experts, including clinical and medical support as well as peer support and educational programs.
 They often have a shorter duration of 30 to 60 days.

 These services offer a less structured, more communal environment, where people receive support from peers and professionals.
 They may be longer, less intensive programs.